Skip to Content

-The best fish taco sauce recipe for your fish tacos, hands down!
+The best Fish Taco Sauce recipe for your fish tacos, hands down!
 Perfectly spiced, and so easy to whip up – one bowl, less than 5 minutes.
 You’ll love how this white sauce complements the flavors in your fish tacos.
 Also delicious as a vegetable dip! (with video)

 Years and years ago, I came across a recipe for San Diego fish tacos and fish taco sauce.
 So delicious.
 I’ve since lost the memory of how to prepare the fish, but the sauce included in the recipe, however, burned a little hole in my brain.